cassidyjames/beyond/README.md

 **[Cassidy]’s playground for [GNOME] design experiments**

+## Unreleased

+Note that this is not usable yet. 😅

 ## What is Beyond?

 Beyond is a custom configuration of [Fedora Silverblue] built with [Universal Blue], used as a playground for GNOME design experiments.